lzcn/torchutils/_sources/data.rst.txt

 .. currentmodule:: torchutils.data

-This module defines the the data reader and some utility functions.
+Module :mod:`torchutils.data` defines the data reader class and some utility functions.

 Data Readers
 ------------

 The instance of :class:`~DataReader` class is callable.
 It calls the method :meth:`~DataReader.load` to load data.
 The ``key`` argument has different meanings in different readers.
+Suppose data is saved in ``key:value`` manner.
+Specially, for data saved in file, the key is the relative path.

 The supported data readers are:

+- :class:`~ImageLMDBReader`: A data reader with LMDB backend for image raw data.
 - :class:`~ImagePILReader`: A data reader with PIL backend for image.
-Data is read directly from path using PIL.
 - :class:`~TensorLMDBReader`: A data reader with LMDB backend for :class:`numpy.ndarray`.
-Data is saved in ``key:value`` format.
-- :class:`~ImageLMDBReader`: A data reader with LMDB backend for image raw data.
-Data is saved in ``key:value`` format.
 - :class:`~TensorPKLReader`: A data reader with pickle backend for :class:`numpy.ndarray`.
-Data is saved in ``key:value`` format.

 Converting Images to LMDB
 -------------------------